ZOID415/Team-Profile-Generator/README.md

 ## Questions

 If you have any questions about this project or repositorie you may contact me at michaelalfaro93@gmail.com.
-If you are interested you may visit my other work at [dependancy.
-The project shows the use of tests using Jest](https://github.com/dependancy.
-The project shows the use of tests using Jest/).
+If you are interested you may visit my other work at https://github.com/ZOID415.

 ## Demo